gazamcnulty/dating-game-pp3/README.md

 Furthermore there are certain events that can immediately result in a game over.
 While this might seem unfair, the game is short so its not a huge loss if the player does fail.
 It would also (hopefully) encourage replays .

-The first block of text introduces the player to the game, briefly explains it, and asks if the player would like to play y / n

 ## Intent
 I want the dating game to be a quick fun slice of life game that anyone can play.
 I want it to have broad enough appeal that anyone can give it a go.
 It’s text based so it can run on any program that read and runs python.
 In this instance a direct link to the heroku app can be provided , this could be shared between users to instantly load up the game.